New Insights into Time Series Analysis II -- No Correlated Observations: Simulating distributions

-The unbound even statistical parameters keep some relations with their counterparts for particular limits and distributions (see Sect.~\ref{sec_Dispersion_Parameters}).
-Such relations are not valid in general and so they did not have a counterpart to be compared.
-Monte Carlo simulations were used to estimate the relative error of unbound even statistical parameters like those performed in the Sect.~\ref{sec_Accurate}.
+Unbound even-statistical parameters keep some relations with their counterparts for particular limits and distributions (see Sect.~\ref{sec_Dispersion_Parameters}).
+Such relations are not valid in general and therefore did not have a counterpart for comparison.
+Monte Carlo simulations were used to estimate the relative error of unbound even-statistical parameters such as those performed in Sect.~\ref{sec_Accurate}.

-The unbound even statistical parameters display similar $e_{P}$ values to those found for previous parameters (see Fig.~\ref{fg_limmea2}), where bound (see Sect.~\ref{sec_Accurate}) and unbound even dispersion parameters show similar $e_{P}$ values while the even-shape parameters return smaller errors than the skewness and kurtosis.
+The unbound even-statistical parameters display similar $e_{P}$ values as those found for previous parameters (see Fig.~\ref{fg_limmea2}); in those cases, bound (see Sect.~\ref{sec_Accurate}) and unbound even-dispersion parameters show similar $e_{P}$ values, while the even-shape parameters return smaller errors than the skewness and kurtosis.
 It means that the errors are comparable with those found for the common statistical parameters used to describe distributions.
-Moreover, the even statistical parameters are distinct for the different distributions analyzed and so they can be used to discriminate them (see Table~\ref{tab_mpar}).
-Of course these values are for the distributions described in the Sect.~\ref{sec_Notation} which were generated to have the same amplitude.
-The values will be different if the amplitude is modified for instance.
+Moreover, the even-statistical parameters are various for the different distributions analyzed and so these parameters can be used to discriminate between such distributions (see Table~\ref{tab_mpar}).
+Of course these values are for the distributions described in Sect.~\ref{sec_Notation} that were generated to have the same amplitude.
+The values are different if the amplitude is modified, for instance.

-The bound and unbound even statistical parameters (see Table~\ref{tb_varind_new}) have a similar accuracy to previous statistical parameters and so they can be used to characterize statistical distributions in a similar fashion to previous ones.
-They can be used to describe and differentiate distribution types.
-A better investigation about how use them to describe different distributions will be performed in a forthcoming paper of this project.
+The bound and unbound even-statistical parameters (see Table~\ref{tb_varind_new}) have a similar accuracy to previous statistical parameters and hence they can be used to characterize statistical distributions in a similar fashion to previous distributions.
+Such parameters can be used to describe and differentiate distribution types.
+A better investigation about how use these parameters to describe various distributions will be performed in a forthcoming paper of this project.